graalvm/graalvm-demos/spring-native-image/README.md

 ## Overview

-This sample shows you how to build, package and run a simple Spring Boot microservice as a JAR with GraalVM JDK, and as a native executable with GraalVM Native Image.
+This example shows you how to build, package and run a simple Spring Boot microservice as a JAR with GraalVM JDK, and as a native executable with GraalVM Native Image.
 The benefits of using a native executable are much smaller size, faster start-up times and reduced memory consumption.

 We will make use of [GraalVM](https://www.graalvm.org), the [Spring Native](https://docs.spring.io/spring-native/docs/current/reference/htmlsingle/) project and the [GraalVM Native Build Tools](https://github.com/graalvm/native-build-tools).

 Our microservice generates a random nonsense verse in the style of the poem Jabberwocky (by Lewis Carrol).
 To achieve this remarkable feat, we use a Markov chain to model the text of the original poem and this model then generates random text that appears like the original.

-##

 You will learn how to build, package and run a simple Spring Boot microservice using:

 - [GraalVM Enterprise in OCI Code Editor](./README-Code-Editor.md)
 - [GraalVM Enterprise in OCI Cloud Shell](./README-Cloud-Shell.md)
-- On other machines with Linux or Mac or Windows, follow the instuctions given below.
+- On other machines with Linux or macOS or Windows, follow the instuctions given below.

-## Other machines with Linux or Mac or Windows
+## Other machines with Linux or macOS or Windows

 ### Note on building Docker images with native executables inside on MAC

-If you are using a Mac or Windows in order to build a Docker image containing your native executable you will need to build the native executable within a Docker container.
+If you are using macOS or Windows in order to build a Docker image containing your native executable you will need to build the native executable within a Docker container.
 How to do this is discussed later.

 ### Build and run as a JAR